 When you submit a transaction request for a credit or debit card, BlueSnap passes the address and CVV information as entered by the cardholder to the issuing bank.
-The bank’s response will usually include AVS and CVV response codes.
+The bank’s response usually includes AVS and CVV response codes.
 These codes indicate whether the numeric values in the address and CVV match their records for that cardholder.

 Many banks approve transactions even if the address information or CVV included with the order does not match what they have on file for that cardholder.
 Banks approve these transactions because they often have the right to chargeback the purchase to the merchant if the transaction is later determined to be fraudulent; and this costs you money.

 AVS rules are particularly useful for merchants that ship physical merchandise.
 If the issuing bank’s response triggers one of your AVS or CVV rules, we send a void request to the issuing bank.
 Alternatively, if you choose not to enable AVS or CVV rules, BlueSnap will not take any action based on the response codes.